JvanKatwijk/qt-dab/README.md

 To ease selection of a service, a second pair of "-" and "+" buttons is available, now for selecting the previous resp. the next service on the list.

+Some general data is displayed on the top right part of the widget, such as run time and current time, frequency offset and (overall) processor load.

+In the middle part, name of the ensemble and name of the selected service are displayed, complemented with the text of the dynamic label.

 Some data on the selected service - if any - is to be found on a separate widget, the "technical data" widget.